daytonn/rails_jskit/README.md

 jskit_rails
 ===========

 jskit_rails is a gem that let's you seamlessly integrate rails with [JSKit](https://github.com/daytonn/jskit).
+View the example repo [here](https://github.com/daytonn/jskit_rails-example) or see it in action [here](https://jskit-rails-example.herokuapp.com/)

 Installation
 ------------